 A: In general, yes, but not always.
-Cough and shortness of breath are common symptoms of COVID-19 infection and would be expected to be common in cancer patients with the infection as well.
-But people with cancer may not develop the high fever due to immune-suppressing treatments.
+Fever, cough and shortness of breath are common symptoms of COVID-19 infection and would be expected to be common in cancer patients with the infection as well.
+But sometimes, people with cancer may not develop the high fever due to immune-suppressing treatments.
 We have also learned that COVID-19 symptoms are extremely variable, even among otherwise healthy individuals.

 A: They need to take the same precautions and be extra vigilant.
 Family members or anyone they are exposed to while isolating must also follow the precautions, which are: